CosmosBI/CosmosBI.github.io/README.md

 ---
-title: "About"
+title: "About Me"
 permalink: "/about/"
 layout: page
 ---

-## Installation
+## Thomas Greene

-Just fork this [repository](https://github.com/niklasbuschmann/contrast) and adjust the `_config.yml` to use with [Github Pages](https://pages.github.com/) and your page is done.
+Tom is a Data Geek, who loves learning about the Microsoft Data Ecosystem.
+His passion for data began with many years ago when he was introduced to Lotus 1-2-3  on his sister's yellow type mainframe. [repository](https://github.com/niklasbuschmann/contrast) and adjust the `_config.yml` to use with [Github Pages](https://pages.github.com/) and your page is done.

-## Features
+## Work Experience

- - supports dark mode on macOS Mojave
- - optional sidebar
- - MathJax support
- - no external ressources
- - included archive page
- - supports pagination
- - feed generation
- - responsive
- - syntax highlighting
+ - Leads team that manages the financial reporting for an Insurance Management Company
+ - Insurance Mangement of Proprty & Casualty focused insurer, Workers Compensation program, along with a Health Cooperative
+ - Incorparates Power BI to bring the financials to life
  - supports comments via [disqus](https://disqus.com/) or [isso](http://posativ.org/isso/)

 ## Based on